mxlths/Piano_Helper/CurrentState.md

 *   **`scale_display`:** Select a root/octave/scale type.
 The `InfoDisplay` shows scale details, and `PianoKeyboard` highlights the scale notes.
 Drills generate steps for playing scale notes.
 *   **`chord_search`:** Select a root/octave/chord type. `InfoDisplay` shows chord details, and `PianoKeyboard` highlights the chord notes.
 Drills generate steps for playing the selected chord across all roots/octaves.
 *   **`diatonic_chords`:** Select a root/octave/scale. `Controls.jsx` shows buttons for each diatonic degree.
 Selecting a degree shows its details in `InfoDisplay` and highlights notes on `PianoKeyboard`.
 Options exist for showing 7ths, RH inversion, and split-hand voicing.
 Drills generate steps for playing the diatonic chords sequentially.
+*   **`chord_progression`:** Select a key/scale and a chord progression. `InfoDisplay` shows transposed progression details. `PianoKeyboard` highlights all notes in the currently selected voicing for the entire progression.
+Drills generate steps for playing the voiced chords sequentially.

 ## 5. Drill Functionality